mahc30/JustLikeTheSimulations/README.md

 ##Frankenstein (The Index)

 So it seems like i have to use something called "iframes" to build my Frankenstein (Not the doctor), but that's a problem for tomorrow

+**9/07/2019**
+The problem for tomorrow evolved into a problem for undefined, but today is undefined, and i have succesfully assembled my own Frankenstein (The book) and it's heavy for browsers already lol

+_~Forgot to update README~_ :L